OWASP/CheatSheetSeries/cheatsheets/Deserialization_Cheat_Sheet.md

 The `java.io.ObjectInputStream` class is used to deserialize objects.
 It's possible to harden its behavior by subclassing it.
 This is the best solution if:

-- uou can change the code that does the deserialization;
+- you can change the code that does the deserialization;
-- uou know what classes you expect to deserialize.
+- you know what classes you expect to deserialize.

 The general idea is to override [`ObjectInputStream.html#resolveClass()`](http://docs.oracle.com/javase/7/docs/api/java/io/ObjectInputStream.html#resolveClass(java.io.ObjectStreamClass)) in order to restrict which classes are allowed to be deserialized.